I’ve just left my Grandads house, he’s 92 and a stubborn old bastard.

 But throughout my whole childhood, I never saw pain in their eyes.
 I never saw them grieving, I never saw them struggle and I don’t think I’ll ever know the extent to what they’d been through.

 I’ve been through a fair bit of tragedy in my life too.

-Losing my Dad to suicide, losing my Nan a month later, my Mum nearly dying from Alcoholism a few months after and my Brother nearly losing his life 6 months ago are all noticeable ‘shit’ times in my life.
+Losing my Dad to suicide, losing my Nan a month later, my Mum nearly dying from Alcoholism a year after and my Brother nearly losing his life 6 months ago are all noticeable ‘shit’ times in my life.